Lut99/lib-rs/README.md

 - [error-trace-rs](https://github.com/Lut99/error-trace-rs): Small Rust crate for printing nice errors traits based on [`Error::source()`].
 - [humanlog-rs](https://github.com/Lut99/humanlog-rs): A simple logger for the [log](https://https://docs.rs/log/latest/log/) crate that aims to have a simple user mode and a comprehensive debug mode.
 - [serializable-rs](https://github.com/Lut99/serializable-rs): Provides a helper trait for [serde](https://serde.rs) types that makes working with them slightly nicer.
+- [transform-rs](https://github.com/Lut99/transform-rs): A small Rust library that defined the `TransformIter`-iterator, which can map an element in a tuple to zero or more elements of a potentially different type.

 ## Usage